Whispers in the Machine: Confidentiality in Agentic Systems: Introduction

 \section{Introduction}

-The interaction between users and applications can be significantly enhanced and simplified by deploying so-called \emph{agents} based on \emph{Large Language Models} (LLMs) as an interface.
-These agents do not only allow users to interact with an application via natural language.
-However, they can also be integrated with various tools and services to enhance their functionality.
-Integrations can span a wide range from connecting the LLM-based agents to organizational knowledge bases~\cite{notion_ai_integration}, productivity tools like email~\cite{openai_email_integration}, cloud storage, or calendar services~\cite{calendar_integration_llm}.
-The more tools and services an agent is integrated with, the more capable it is, ultimately leading to extensive \emph{agentic systems} where the agent serves as an interface for a whole ecosystem of services and tools.
-For this, Google and Apple have recently announced plans to embed LLMs directly into their operating systems as digital assistants, representing a real-world example of such an \emph{agentic system}~\cite{apple_intelligence, introducing_gemini}.
+\emph{Large language model} (LLM) agents are increasingly extended with tools and embedded in iterative loops~\cite{IntroductionLLMAgents2023, LLMsRevolutionizedAI2021}.
+Such agents can plan actions, access external information or services, and adapt dynamically based on intermediate results.
+This enables the support of complex, multi-step workflows, which are already in active use with deployments from providers like Anthropic~\cite{BuildingEffectiveAI} and OpenAI~\cite{IntroducingChatGPTAgent2025}.

-While a broad range of integrations can unlock powerful new capabilities, it also broadens the attack surface.
-When language models are integrated with real-world systems, they may gain access to sensitive data.
-The security of this data then depends on how well the model and its orchestration layers manage and protect it.
-Without robust safeguards, an LLM may inadvertently expose internal or personal information, introducing a significant security risk.
+While such agents unlock powerful new capabilities, their direct integration with real-world systems also increases security concerns.
+Most notably, the risk of indirect prompt injection rises substantially.
+In isolated settings, prompt injections are often hard to mount and typically cause only undesired outputs for the initiating user~\cite{greshake-23-not}.
+In agentic systems, however, adversaries can embed malicious instructions in services such as email or calendar entries~\cite{andriushchenko-25-agentharm, debenedetti-24-agentdojo}, which the agent then processes as part of its input.
+This makes attacks not only far more practical but also introduces an additional threat: the leakage of sensitive information available through the agent's integrations.

-This risk is not merely theoretical but illustrated by recent examples.
-For example, Microsoft's Copilot~\cite{microsoft_copilot}---a GPT-4-powered assistant built into Windows---was exploited through a prompt-based attack triggered by a malicious email with the goal to extract a user's personal information~\cite{rehberger_microsoft_2024}.
-This demonstrates how LLM-driven integrations can serve as vectors for compromising the entire system.
-Reflecting this concern, the OWASP Foundation now identifies insecure plugin and integration design as one of the top ten vulnerabilities in LLM-enabled systems.
+Such \emph{confidentiality risks} are illustrated in \Cref{fig:overview} and are not just theoretical.
+Microsoft's Copilot~\cite{microsoft_copilot}, a GPT-4-powered assistant built into Windows, was exploited through a prompt-based attack embedded in a malicious email with the goal of extracting personal information~\cite{rehberger_microsoft_2024}.
+Zenity Labs has further reported security flaws across widely used systems, including OpenAI's ChatGPT connected to Google Drive, Microsoft Copilot Studio leaking CRM databases, and Salesforce's Einstein rerouting customer communications~\cite{zenityZenityLabsExposes}.
+Reflecting these concerns, the OWASP Foundation lists insecure plugins and integration design among the top ten vulnerabilities for LLM-enabled systems~\cite{owasp_llm_top_10}.